Lifting tropical intersections: Preliminaries

 \end{lem}

-\begin{proof} This follows from the case of the trivial valuation, since $m(\sigma)$ is equal to the tropical multiplicity $m(\sigma_w)$ in $\Trop(X_w)$. \end{proof}
+\begin{proof} This follows from the case of the trivial valuation and the fact that the tropical multiplicity $m(\sigma)$ in $\Trop(X)$ is equal to the tropical multiplicity $m(\sigma_w)$ in $\Trop(X_w)$. \end{proof}

-This correspondence between tropical multiplicities and Minkowski weights is compatible with intersections, roughly speaking, with stable tropical intersections corresponding to products of Minkowski weights.
-Suppose $X'$ is a subvariety of codimension $j'$ in $T$, respectively, and $\tau$ is a face of codimension $j + j'$ in $\Trop(X) \cap \Trop(X')$ that contains $w$.
+This correspondence between tropical multiplicities and Minkowski weights is compatible with intersections; stable tropical intersections corresponding to products of Minkowski weights, as follows.
+Suppose $X'$ is a closed subscheme of pure codimension $j'$ in $T$, and $\tau$ is a face of codimension $j + j'$ in $\Trop(X) \cap \Trop(X')$ that contains $w$.
 We may assume that the star of $w$ in $\Trop(X')$ is a subfan of the unimodular fan $\Sigma$, and we write $\overline X'_w$ for the closure of $X'_w$ in $Y(\Sigma)$.

-\begin{prop} Let $\tau$ be a cone of codimension $j + j'$ in $\Sigma$.
+\begin{prop} Let $\gamma$ be a cone of codimension $j + j'$ in $\Sigma$.
 Then

 \end{prop}